etler/favitimer/README.md

 ##Set Timer via Query

 You can run a timer through Chrome's tab to search functionality.
 After you visit favitimer.com, Chrome will create a search entry for the site.
-Type in favitimer.com, press tag, then type out the time you want to set the timer to.
+Type in favitimer.com, press tab, then type out the time you want to set the timer to.
 Valid input is in the format of:

 * \# s
 * \# secs